matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 31 - Running Containers.md

 ## Lesson 31 Lab: Running Containers
 - Ensure that you have full access to the Red Hat Container repositories
 - Run a Mariadb container in Podman, which meets the following conditions
-    - The container is started as a rootless contaienr by user student
+    - The container is started as a rootless container by user student
     - The container must be accessible at host port 3206
     - The database root password should be set to password
     - The container uses the name mydb